-The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is the largest academic research institution in South Texas, with an annual research portfolio of approximately $360 million and ranking in the top 3% worldwide for all organizations that receive National Institutes of Health funding.
+The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is the largest academic research institution in South Texas, with an annual research portfolio of more than $413 million and ranking in the top 3% of all organizations worldwide that receive National Institutes of Health funding.
 It is the region’s only academic health center, and its Joe R. and Teresa Lozano Long School of Medicine is listed among U.S. News & World Report’s best medical schools, ranking in the top 50 in the U.S. for both research and primary care.

 The institution’s strategic investment in research of metabolic diseases (such as obesity and diabetes) is a direct response to the heavy burden of these conditions on South Texas families.
 Its faculty members are likewise committed to conquering adult and childhood cancer, brain diseases, heart attack, stroke and many other health dilemmas that rob people of life and productivity.